cmsj/cmsj.github.io/_posts/2018-04-12-lua-stack-adventures.md

         char *someError = lua_tostring(L, -1);
         printf("ERROR: %s\n", someError);

-        // Remove the Lua error message from the stack lua_pop(L, -1); // Remove the error string from the stack *THIS WAS LEAKED IN THE ABOVE EXAMPLE* }
+        // Remove the Lua error message from the stack *THIS WAS LEAKED IN THE ABOVE EXAMPLE* lua_pop(L, -1);
+    }

     return;